Shohail-Ismail/TaxGenie-IBM-Watsonx-TechXchange-Hackathon/README.md

 # Background Information

 TaxGenie is a tool developed for the IBM watsonx TechXchange hackathon, with the attached code being a prototype/proof of concept.
 It is an AI-powered assistant designed to streamline the year-end tax filing process for Canadian individuals and businesses.
 It simplifies tasks like tax form filling, error-checking and data validation through an automated workflow in IBM watsonx Orchestrate (wxO), utilising APIs for each step (or 'skill') in the pipeline.
+For a more detailed explanation, see our [Hackathon Proposal](IBM_Hackathon_Proposal.pdf)

 # Core Features